9 Eco-Friendly Cleaning Products That Won’t Dirty Our Planet

 - Palm oil free: Palm oil is commonly found in detergents and soap.
 While it’s difficult to avoid it entirely, we try to stick to brands that only use palm oil that’s certified sustainable from RSPO.

 - Thoughtful packaging: We want compostable zero waste packaging or options for refills in glass or recycled plastic bottles.

 Final Thoughts On The Best Environmentally Friendly Cleaning Products

 We can’t be your parents and tell you to clean your room, but we can help you do so in a way that keeps our planet clean.

-To borrow the namesake of one of these brands, it may feel like a drop in the ocean, but over a lifetime it will have an enormous impact.
+To borrow the namesake of one of these brands, choosing eco-friendly and biodegradable cleaners may feel like a drop in the ocean, but over a lifetime, it will have an enormous impact.

 After all, sustainable living (much like cleaning the house) is all about striving for better, not perfect.